onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 If given just the right amount of gas, the `Relayer` would complete execution recording the `_data`argument in the `executed` mapping, but the subcall would fail because it received insufficient gas to complete execution.

+!!!
+Note
-Note: When a contract makes a sub-call to another contract, the EVM limits the gas forwarded to [to 63/64 of the remaining gas](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-150.md),
+    When a contract makes a sub-call to another contract, the EVM limits the gas forwarded to [to 63/64 of the remaining gas](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-150.md),

 An attacker can use this to censor transactions, causing them to fail by sending them with a low amount of gas.
 This attack is a form of "[griefing](https://en.wikipedia.org/wiki/Griefer)": It doesn't directly benefit the attacker, but causes grief for the victim.
 A dedicated attacker, willing to consistently spend a small amount of gas could theoretically censor all transactions this way, if they were the first to submit them to `Relayer`.